sarqq/old-projects/README.md

 # School-projects
-Repository for old school projects and coursework
+Repository for old school projects and coursework (to be updated)